ShootingStar91/rustetris/backlog.md

 Rustetris backlog

 ++ Main tasks
-1. Destroy a full line and move all other dead pieces downwards
+[DONE] 1.
+Destroy a full line and move all other dead pieces downwards
 2. Create other types of pieces randomly
 3. Recognize when game is over, meaning when a spawned piece cannot move even once (or is already overlapping)